 Mainrnoutcomes measure: Errors from the Balance Error Scoring System and normalizedrnleg reach distances from the Star Excursion Balance Test were used to assessrnstatic and dynamic balanceResults:

 It showed statisticalrnsignificance effect p< 0.05 of 95 % confidence interval.
 The mean andrnstandard deviation of static firm are -0.4667 ± 3.883 and for foam are Vi-2.267±6.227.Therernis no significant effect on static balance test.
 The mean and standardrndeviation for dynamic are 5.574±4.489.There is significant effect on dynamicrnbalance test.Conclusion:

 The finding of this studyrnshows that the Plyometric push up improve subject’s dynamic balance within 6rnweeks intervention compared to the Swiss ball exercise of static balance.
 Therernis no significant effect on static balance.
 The dynamic balance shows morernsignificant compared to the static balance.
 This study was determined thatrnplayers can be used plyometric technique to improve dynamic balance.
 It isrnfound that plyometric is resistance training emphasizing the loading of musclernduring an eccentric muscle action and knee extensor muscle.
 Thus, concludingrnPlyometric push should be included in the training program of the athletesrnespecially those who require more dynamic balance such as basketball players inrnorder to improve the athletic performance.Pages: 364-369 | 1348 Views 49 DownloadsDownload Full Article:

 How to cite this article:

 Rajan Balakrishnan, Ellanchezlian, Emelita, Elanchezhian Chinnavan.
 Comparison of static and dynamic balance among male Amateur basketball players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(1): 364-369.
+Int J Phys Educ Sports Health 2016;3(1):364-369.